 Your pension partner has special rights regarding your pension.
-Depending on your individual circumstances, your pension partner may be eligible to receive part of your SFPP benefit in the event your relationship ends.
-And, SFPP provides your pension partner with the possibility of a lifetime pension in the event of your death, a right which differentiates your pension partner from your beneficiaries.
+Depending on your individual circumstances, your pension partner may be eligible to receive part of your benefit in the event your relationship ends.
+SFPP also provides your pension partner with the possibility of a lifetime pension in the event of your death, a right which differentiates your pension partner from your beneficiaries.

 If you divorce or separate, your pension partner may be entitled to a portion of your SFPP pension benefit.

 Under provincial law, an SFPP pension is considered matrimonial property that can be divided.
 However, it can only be divided with a pension partner to whom you are legally married.
 Not all pension partners fit that criteria.
 For example, those in common-law-type relationships are not eligible for a division and distribution of pension benefits.

 For more on how divorce or separation may impact your pension:

 Pensioners: check out Relationship Changes During Retirement